We’ve updated and verified all of the prices and policies as of 2019.

-- Refund available within a short period (10 or 14 days, depending where I looked on their website) after the issue of a Confirmation Letter and of the policy wording, if the trip hasn’t started, and no claim has been made.
+- Refund available within a 10 days, after the issue of a Confirmation Letter and of the policy wording, if the trip hasn’t started, no claim has been made.

 - World Nomads offers baggage and personal effects insurance, and also covers cameras and computers, which is very rare (most policies exclude cell phones, computers, and most electronics).
 Policy covers prescription eyeglasses.
 However, there are exclusions to the coverage, for example if your belongings are left unattended in public place or if unattended in car.

 - They cover adventure activities like snorkeling or scuba diving.